xlei77/quant-wiki/translated/ai/llm/Diffusion Models.md

 # 3. Forward Usage Process

-The usage process is to remove noise step by step from $t$3 to predict $t$2
+The usage process involves removing noise step by step from $t$3 to estimate $t$2

-In other words, given $t$3, we need to first infer $\beta_t$7, then $\beta_1$7..., and finally predict $t$2
+In other words, given $t$3, we need to first reverse-derive $\beta_t$7, then derive $\beta_1$7... and finally estimate $t$2

 According to Bayes' formula, the derivation is:
 $\beta_1$9
-The entire algorithm is:
+The complete algorithm is:

 1. $t$3 is randomly sampled from a standard normal distribution;
 2. Loop from T to 1,
-3. Calculate $\beta_t$7 according to the above formula, repeating the process, where $\beta_T$2 is the network model, the input is the result of step $\beta_t$5 and step t, because the model needs to encode the position of each step, $\beta_T$4 is sampled from a standard normal distribution, and z is set to zero when t is the last step
+3. Calculate $\beta_t$7 according to the above formula iteratively, where $\beta_T$2 is the network model, taking the result from step $\beta_t$5 and step t as inputs, because the model needs to encode the position at each step, $\beta_T$4 is sampled from standard normal distribution, and z is set to zero when t is at the final step

 The specific code is as follows: